Complete Guide to Fats

-Lipids have long been demonized, accused of making people fat and clogging arteries.
-Science has since nuanced this message significantly: fats are essential for hormonal, brain, and cellular health.
-The challenge isn't removing them but choosing the right sources and dosing them correctly.
+Fats have long been demonized, accused of causing weight gain and clogging arteries.
+Science has since greatly nuanced this message: fats are essential for hormonal, brain, and cellular health.
+The challenge is not to eliminate them but to choose the right sources and dose them correctly.

 Steps